 An iconic scoreline at the Gabba, the scene of so many English Ashes massacres throughout the 1990s and 2000s.
-This time, however, the first sign that things would be different came on the scoreboard on the fifth day of the first Test, which showed the scarcely credible scoreline of 517 for 1.
+This time, however, the first sign that things would be different came on the on the fifth day of the first Test, when it was England who were on 517 for 1.
 Andrew Strauss fell for 110, but Alastair Cook (235 not out) and Jonathan Trott (135 not out) batted Australia to a standstill.
 The match was drawn, but the series would go to England.

 Another shock New Zealand win, this time in Bombay, where they squared the series with a 136-run victory over India in the second Test.
 India fell apart chasing 282 to win, with John Bracewell (6 for 51) and the irresistible Richard Hadlee (4 for 39) bowling them to defeat.